Rebecca Bross: Career

-The following October, at the World Championships in London, England, Rebecca qualified in first place into the all-around final.
+The following October, at the World Championships in London, England, Bross qualified in first place into the all-around final.
 She also qualified second on uneven bars and eighth on floor exercise.
 She fell on her beam dismount in preliminaries, which prevented her from qualifying on that event.
-In the all-around final, Rebecca led the competition going into the final rotation by a sizeable margin, having received the top scores of the competition on both bars and beam.
+In the all-around final, Bross led the competition going into the final rotation by a sizeable margin, having received the top scores of the competition on both bars and beam.
 Needing only a 12.925 to clinch the gold, she fell on her final tumbling pass on floor and just missed that score (the judges awarded her a 12.875).
-Her teammate Bridget Sloan claimed the gold, while Rebecca took the silver.
-Rebecca tied Romania's Ana Porgras for the bronze medal in the uneven bars event final, as well as in the floor final, where they both placed fifth.
+Her teammate Bridget Sloan claimed the gold, while Bross took the silver.
+Bross tied Romania's Ana Porgras for the bronze medal in the uneven bars event final, as well as in the floor final, where they both placed fifth.

 In March 2010, she won the all-around at the American Cup.
-Rebecca won every event with the exception of the vault, which was won by Aly Raisman.
+Bross won every event with the exception of the vault, which was won by Aly Raisman.
 In April, she won the senior all-around title at the Pacific Rim Championships in Melbourne, Australia.
-At the 2010 Visa Championships, Rebecca finished Day 1 with a two-point lead.
+At the 2010 Visa Championships, Bross finished Day 1 with a two-point lead.
 On Day 2, she finished with a three-point lead, clinching the event to become the 2010 national champion.
 She was selected for the women's team for the 2010 World Artistic Gymnastics Championships in Rotterdam, Netherlands.
 There, she helped the United States win a silver medal behind the newly dominant Russian team.
-In the all-around, after a fall on beam, she bounced back on floor to get the bronze medal, scoring a 15.233 — the highest score given on floor to any women in the entire meet.
+In the all-around, after a fall on beam, she bounced back on floor to get the bronze medal, scoring a 15.233, which was the highest score given on floor to any women in the entire meet.
 Russia's Aliya Mustafina was the winner, and China's Jiang Yuyuan was the silver medalist.
-In event finals, Rebecca clinched the bronze on the uneven bars and tied with China's Deng Linlin for the silver on the balance beam behind Romania's Porgras.
+In event finals, Bross clinched the bronze on the uneven bars and tied with China's Deng Linlin for the silver on the balance beam behind Romania's Porgras.

-During Night 2 of competition at the 2011 Visa Championships, Rebecca dislocated her right kneecap during a third-rotation vault.
-Because of the injury, Rebecca sat out of competition for the remainder of the 2011 season.
+During Night 2 of competition at the 2011 Visa Championships, Bross dislocated her right kneecap during a third-rotation vault.
+Because of the injury, Bross sat out of competition for the remainder of the 2011 season.
 Despite this, she earned a second-place finish on floor exercise, with a two-night total of 29.50.
 She also placed eighth on beam (27.6).